-- 3.1 Clause 2.1.3 and 3.11 of this Agreement do not apply to staff members engaged in accordance with this Schedule. - 3.2 All casual staff teachers will be paid the all-purpose casual rates of pay set out in Table 3 of this Schedule (below). - 3.3 Casual rates of pay are inclusive of all preparation required and the casual loading will apply in lieu of annual leave, annual leave loading, personal leave and any other leave except for long service leave, unpaid maternity leave, or carer's leave in certain circumstances. - 3.4 The 'Teaching' rate set out in Table 3 (below) is payable for each hour of face-to-face teaching performed. - 3.5 The 'Non-Teaching' rate set out in Table 3 (below) is payable for each hour of nonteaching duties performed.
+- 3.1 Clause 2.1.3 and 3.11 of this Agreement do not apply to staff members engaged in accordance with this Schedule. - 3.2 All casual staff teachers will be paid the all-purpose casual rates of pay set out in Table 3 of this Schedule (below). - Casual rates of pay are inclusive of all preparation required and the casual loading will apply in lieu of annual leave, annual leave loading, personal leave and any other leave except for long service leave, unpaid maternity leave, or carer's leave in certain circumstances. - The 'Teaching' rate set out in Table 3 (below) is payable for each hour of face-to-face teaching performed. - The 'Non-Teaching' rate set out in Table 3 (below) is payable for each hour of non-teaching duties performed. - In relation to staff members covered by the Educational Services (Post-Secondary Education) Award 2020, who are engaged as casual teaching staff and who are required to perform non-teaching duties, the University will pay the award rate for non-teaching duties where it is higher than the rate set out in Table 3 (below).